A privately built and raced car from the period following World War Two.

 This car was built in the mid-1950s by Lt.
 Cdr.
 Clinkard and Frank Graves using a purpose-built chassis combined with an Alvis engine and gearbox.
 It was originally supercharged but the supercharger was later removed.
 The body is from an E type E.R.A. and was purchased for 35 pounds (about £740 today).

-The car was used in sprints, hillclimbs, and circuit races throughout Europe, including the Ramsgate Speed Trials in April 1956 where Clinkard achieved a 2nd Best Time of the Day award.
-In 1965 the car was converted to hydraulic brakes and in 1974 Koni telescopic dampers were installed.
+The car was used in sprints, hill climbs, and circuit races throughout Europe, including the Ramsgate Speed Trials in April 1956 where Clinkard achieved a 2nd Best Time of the Day award.
+However, in many races it was outclassed by factory-built cars from Maserati, Ferrari and E.R.A.

 Loaned by John Ferris.